Review · Other Supplements

 -

 Two bonus PDFs.
-One is “Kidney Cleanse: Fact or Fiction?”, which correctly notes your body doesn’t need a cleanse, then somewhat undercuts itself with a “gentle detox” routine.
+One is titled “Kidney Cleanse: Fact or Fiction?” — it correctly debunks the idea that you need a cleanse, but then offers a “gentle detox” protocol anyway.
 The other is a short stress-management booklet with breathing exercises and journaling prompts.
+Neither adds much value.

 -